fortmeier/fortmeier.github.io/_posts/2014-08-19-pillow_castle.markdown

 date:   2014-08-19 21:07:47
 current: True
 categories: gamejam, games
-tech: Java, libgdx, box2d
+tech: Java, libgdx, box2d, artemis
 teaserimage: /images/pillowcastle_teaser.png
 ---

-We made an awesome game at Innogame's 2014 Gamejam at Gamescom.
+Having been invited to participate in [Innogame's 2014 Gamejam at Gamescom](http://www.innogames.com/de/blog/2014/08/games-jam/#), the team I was part of made a nice plattform game with tower defense elements and physically correct pillow castle building.
+It is implemented in Java, using the libraries [libgdx](http://libgdx.badlogicgames.com/) and [artemis](http://gamadu.com/artemis/).

 Here are some pictures:

 ![MainMenu]({{ site.url }}/images/2014_08_19_pillowcastle1_small.png)
 ![Ingame]({{ site.url }}/images/2014_08_19_pillowcastle2_small.png)

-It is implemented in Java, using the libraries libgdx and artemis.

 You can find a download link at [Innogame's blogpost](http://www.innogames.com/de/blog/2014/08/games-jam/#) or download an updated version [here](http://keksdev.de/v42.jar).
 For the best gameplay, you need two X-box controllers.
 Alternatively, it is possible to play the game with the keyboard with the following keys: